hosking/persistence/proposals/simple-transactions/MVP.md

 requiring read locks.
 The intent is also to allow timestamp based concurrency control.
 It is also the intent of the spec to allow conflict avoidance or conflict detection.
-A formalisation will simply guarantee that successful transactions not involve a cycle of dependence on values read and written.
+A formalisation will simply guarantee that successful transactions not involve a cycle of dependence on mutable items read and written.

 Transactional tail calls are considered part of the original transaction.